-I am a professor with a joint appointment in the Departments of Political Science and Journalism at the University of Cincinnati College of Arts and Sciences.
+I am a tenured professor with a joint appointment in the Departments of Political Science and Journalism at the University of Cincinnati College of Arts and Sciences.

 Additionally, I serve as visiting faculty member in political mass media in at the Future University in Egypt, and as a policy advisor and academic researcher for the City of Los Angeles Human Relations Commission.
 I am also on the faculty advisory board for the University of Cincinnati Press.

 My research focuses on media and politics, religion and politics, and marginalized groups.
-It has been included in Newsweek, The New York Times, Los Angeles Times, Chicago Tribune, The Kansas City Star, The Christian Science Monitor, 538, The Blue Review, and the London School of Economics blogs, and The Monkey Cage (Washington Post).
+It has been included in Newsweek, The New York Times, Los Angeles Times, Chicago Tribune, The Kansas City Star, The Christian Science Monitor, 538, The Blue Review, the London School of Economics blogs, and The Monkey Cage (Washington Post).

 Experienced in polling and survey research, a 2010 midterm election survey I conducted for KOLR10 was ranked as one of the 10 most accurate US Senate polls that year (by candidate prediction error) by the National Council on Public Polls.For more information about my research and related projects, see my CV linked above right.